-The current UK Board of Trustees consists of Dermot Trimble (Chair), Mark Silver (Treasurer), Edward Amies, Alice Fox and Hallam Goad.
+The current UK Board of Trustees consists of Dermot Trimble (Chair), Mark Silver (Treasurer), Hallam Goad, Lavinia Davolio and Milly Hooke.

 Dermot Trimble worked at the Bank of England for over 25 years.
 He then studied for three years at the Heatherley School of Fine Art in London.
 He is now a professional artist which he combines with chairing Epic Arts and other charitable interests.